lich-uct/molpher-lib/doc/source/usage/installation.rst

 or its lightweight variant, `Miniconda <http://conda.pydata.org/miniconda.html>`_.

-Anaconda/Miniconda is essentially a Python distribution, package manager and virtual environment in one and makes setting up a development environment for your projects very easy.
+Anaconda/Miniconda is essentially a Python distribution, package manager and virtual environment in one and makes setting up a development environment for your projects more straightforward.
-After installing Anaconda/Miniconda you need to run the following to install the :code:`molpher-lib` package in your environment:
+After installing Anaconda/Miniconda you need to run the following command to install the :code:`molpher-lib` package in your environment:

 ..  code-block:: bash

     conda install -c conda-forge -c lich molpher-lib

-This will automatically install the latest non-development version of the library in your currently active environment.
+This should be all you need.
+The command will automatically install the latest stable version of the library in the currently active conda environment.
 If you want the newest features, you can also try the development snapshots by specifying the :code:`dev` label while you install: